Questions to Address During Asset Distribution Under a California Will

 - Do any third parties need to be notified of the change in ownership of the asset?

 - What are the steps necessary for transferring ownership of the property?

-Remember, it is important to consider each of the above question before carrying out the instructions outlined in the will.
+Remember, it is important to consider each of the above questions before carrying out the instructions outlined in the will.
 However, making distributions to minors is a unique matter to address.
 Our article, “Be Careful What Property You Distribute to Minors in California,” outlines how and when distributions to minors can be made during the administration of an estate.
 To learn more about carrying out the provisions of a will, contact an experienced San Diego probate lawyer today.
 Call our toll-free number at (888) 443-6590 for a consultation.